Dimensionality Reduction with Koopman Generalized Eigenfunctions: Introduction

-This Paper introduces a methodology to achieve a lower dimensional Koopman quasi linear representation of nonlinear dynamics using Koopman generalized eigenfunctions.
-The methodology is presented for the analytically derived Koopman formulation of rigid body dynamics but can be generalized to any data-driven or analytically derived generalized eigenfunction set.
-The presented approach aim at achieving a representation for which the number of Koopman observables matches the number of input leading to an exact linearization solution instead of resorting to the least square approximation method.
-The methodology is tested by designing a linear quadratic (LQ) flight controller of a quadrotor unmanned aerial vehicle (UAV).
-Hardware in the loop simulations validate the applicability of this approach to real-time implementation in presence of noise and sensor delays.
+This work poses the focus on Koopman formulations based on the Koopman generalized eigenfunctions.
+Starting from the relation between Koopman eigenfunctions and linear systems eigenmodes, highlighted in \cite{rowley2009spectral}, we propose a methodology to design control strategies in terms of approximated Koopman eigenfunctions constructed from a linear combination of Koopman generalized eigenfunctions.
+Although implemented on the analytically derived Koopman formulation of rigid body dynamics presented by the authors in \cite{martini2024koopman_rigid}, the methodology can be extended to any data-driven or analytically derived generalized eigenfunction set.
+The presented approach achieves a representation for which the number of Koopman observables matches the number of inputs allowing exact inversion of the control matrix, avoiding the least square approximation error and simplifying controller tuning.
+Application to the Koopman modeling formulation of a quadrotor unmanned aerial vehicle (UAV) leads to a fully actuated quasi-linear model which is used for the design of a linear quadratic (LQ) flight controller.
+Hardware in the loop (HIL) simulations in presence of noise and sensor delays validate the real-time implementability of the approach.

+The remaining of the paper is organized as follow: Section \ref{sec:background} introduces notation and background information about Koopman and the Koopman formulation of rigid body dynamics.
+Section \ref{sec:method} outline the control methodology based on the proposed Koopman dimensionality reduction.
+Using the presented approach, the Koopman lower dimensional model of rigid body dynamics is derived in Section \ref{sec:Kooplow} and is then employed for the control design of an underactuated quadrotor UAV in Section \ref{sec:quadrotor}.
+Finally, conclusion and future works are discussed in \ref{sec:conclusions}.